ssaryonjr/test-read-me/README.md

 > Question: Why are we using a schema validation?
 >
 > Answer: When creating a JSON offer in Adobe Target, there are limited built-in safety measures and error-checking mechanisms.
-This lack of robust validation often leads to issues such as typos, missing properties, or incorrect values, which can lead to unexpected results being shown in our UI.
+This lack of robust validation often leads to issues such as typos, missing properties, or incorrect values, which can lead to unexpected results being shown in the user interface.
 To address these challenges, we have integrated schema validation into our codebase.
 This proactive approach ensures that any errors or unexpected issues are identified and resolved early, preventing faulty experiments from being executed.
 By validating the schema, we can confirm that all required properties  & values are present and correctly formatted before proceeding, thereby maintaining the integrity of our experimental offers.

-When constructing a new experiment that consumes JSON data from Adobe Target, it is essential to implement schema validation.
+When constructing a new experiment that consumes JSON data from Adobe Target, it is essential to implement a schema validation.
 This validation informs Banditypes of the expected data structure before any logic is applied to the user interface.
 See the example below.

 ```ts
 import parse from '../validation' // 'Parse' is the convention we will be using.